Species of the Month: Golden Ringed Dragonfly

 Our Species of the Month species surveys are an important way you can help us.
 Records are sent to DERC (Dorset Environmental Records Centre) who collate this information to build up a picture of the of the state of Dorset's wildlife.
 So please help us help wildlife by filling in the form below.
 Thank you!

-April Species of the Month: Brimstone butterfly
+July Species of the Month: Golden Ringed Dragonfly

-Scientific Name: Gonepteryx rhamni
+Scientific Name: Cordulagaster boltonii

 Did you know?